 If you are enrolled in high school and completing your senior year, submit a high school transcript with a record of the classes you have already completed.
 With this information, you will be provisionally admitted to the college.
 This allows your FAFSA and scholarship applications to be processed.
 However, please remember that we will need a final transcript once you have graduated.
-With this transcript, you will be officially admitted in our system and your file will be complete.
+With this transcript, you can be officially admitted in our system and your file will be complete.

 Does Heritage University run on a quarter or semester system?

 Heritage University operates on a semester system.
 The academic calendar operates as follows:

 NOTE: Summer session offers a limited number of classes in a shortened time period.
 For first-time students, we would recommend starting classes during the fall or spring semesters.

 If I am a full-time student, how many classes will I be taking?
 How many classes does a half-time student take?